- LRI Store

 One-off deals or distressed trades at off-market levels will not be reflected in our assessments.

-Term contacts or contract for shipment outside the standard shipment window may be excluded from the assessments.
+Term contracts or contract for shipment outside the standard shipment window may be excluded from the assessments.